nf-core/eager/docs/usage.md

 --skip_collapse  --input '*_{R1,R2}_*.fastq'
 ```

-> It is important to use the paired-end wildcard globbing as `--skip_collapse`
+It is important to use the paired-end wildcard globbing as `--skip_collapse`
-> can only be used on paired-end data! :warning: If you run this and also with
+can only be used on paired-end data! :warning: If you run this and also with
-> `--clip_readlength` set to something (as is by default), you may end up
+`--clip_readlength` set to something (as is by default), you may end up
-> removing single reads from either the pair1 or pair2 file.
+removing single reads from either the pair1 or pair2 file.
 These will be NOT
-> be mapped when aligning with either `bwa` or `bowtie`, as both can only accept
+be mapped when aligning with either `bwa` or `bowtie`, as both can only accept
-> one (forward) or two (forward and reverse) FASTQs as input.
+one (forward) or two (forward and reverse) FASTQs as input.

+> modifies AdapterRemoval parameter: `--collapse`

 #### `--skip_trim`